Fraser Preston

 Fraser Preston (born 5 March 1999) is a football player who plays as a forward for Gainsborough Trinity.

 Club career

 Sheffield Wednesday

 Preston joined the Owls academy at Under-14 level and has worked his way up the ranks impressing at both Under-18 and Under-23 level.

 He made his first team debut for Sheffield Wednesday away to Brentford, where he replaced Sam Hutchinson at half time of their Championship defeat.

 Non-league

 On 19 September 2020, it was announced Preston had joined Boston United.
-His first season with Boston United, would end premature due to the season being declared null and void following the covid-19 pandemic and would finish the season with one goal from nine games.
-On 5 April 2021 he would sign for the 2021-22 season at Boston United.
+His first season with Boston United, ended prematurely due to the season being declared null and void following the COVID-19 pandemic and he finished the season with one goal from nine games.
+On 5 April 2021 he signed for the 2021-22 season at Boston United.

 On 8 July 2022, Preston signed for Alfreton Town.

 On 15 November 2022, Preston joined Gainsborough Trinity for an undisclosed fee.